-The actual hiring of your reps should fit into your entire sales hiring strategy, which in turn, should fall into the larger concept of building a great sales team.
+The actual hiring of your reps should fit into your entire sale recruitment strategy, which in turn, should fall into the larger concept of building a great sales team.

 Given enough time, you’ll hire a dud.
 We’ve learned the hard way.
-In our last round of hires, we actually had to fire someone on their first day.
+In our last round of sales recruitment, we actually had to fire someone on their first day.

-The not-so-bad news is that these situations can be brought to a minimum, but only if you add some barriers.
-Putting things in the way that will stop bad candidates from slipping through and steps that will shoot red flags up along the way.
+The not-so-bad news is that these situations when recruiting sales reps can be brought to a minimum, but only if you add some barrier to your sales recruitment strategy.
+Put things that will stop bad candidates from slipping through the sales hiring process and steps that will shoot red flags up along the way.

 Our post today will pull back the curtain and detail our 7-step interview process for hiring SDRs.

 - Face-to-Face Interview

 - Reference Check